mcealera/streamlitecs/README.md

 ## Streamlit on ECS

+Streamlit (https://streamlit.io/) provides a fast and easy way to build web apps and does not require front end knowledge.
+Streamlit is a popular prototyping tool and is featured extensively in AWS Blog Articles, Labs, Workshops and Immersion Days.
+Most of these resources will run an ad-hoc instance of Streamlit - usually directly in the developer's IDE or Jupyter notebook.
+While this is great for learning and fast prototyping, it is not suitable for deploying a reliable Streamlit app.

-This is a simple project showcasing Streamlit (https://streamlit.io/) on ECS using CDK dployment with Python.
+This is a simple project showcasing a Streamlit deployment on Amazon ECS using AWS CDK to provision the infrastructure resources.
-It contains the Dockerfile required to build the container image and the CDK code to deploy the code on AWS.
+It also provides instructions on packaging the Streamlit app as a container image.
+Optionally, you can pull a public container image with the default Streamlit Hello World app.
-The CDK will create the ECS cluster, an Application Loadbalancer and a CloudFront distribution.
+The CDK will create the Amazon ECS cluster, an Application Load Balancer (ALB) and an Amazon CloudFront distribution.

-### Create the Docker image and push it to a repository.
+### (Optional) Create the Docker image and push it to a repository.

+This step is optional.
+You can of course use your own container image and image repository or use the one pre-defined in the CDK file.
+Keep in mind the predefined repository may contain an outdated image.
+It's recommended that you build your own container image.

-1. You will need Docker enginer installed to create the image.
-See Docker installation guide here: https://docs.docker.com/engine/install/#server
-Ensure you have Docker engine installed by running the `hello-world` Docker image:
+1. You will need Docker engine.
+See Docker installation guide here: https://docs.docker.com/engine/install/#server Ensure you have Docker engine installed by running the `hello-world` Docker image:

 ```